drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/3_resource_level/3_running_after_resources.md

 2. Create your `services/response_header_service.ts` file.

-   The class in this file will be in charge of making sure all responses to requests to `ResponseModifiedResource` have the `X-CUSTOM-HEADER` header.
+   The service in this file will be in charge of making sure responses have the `X-CUSTOM-HEADER` header.

    ```typescript
    // File: services/response_header_service.ts